The Spanish island of Mallorca, with its magical coves and aquamarine water, is one of the most stunning islands in the world.

 My family loves a good road trip, whether it’s an hour or 5 hours.
 Western Mallorca is all about the road trip.
 It’s literally view after view of the Mediterranean seaboard from up above.
 Though it’s not for the faint of heart!
 Hair-pin turns and massive drop offs characterize a fair portion of the roads in western Mallorca.
 It may not be for everyone, but it’s the best way to see this amazing island in all its dramatic glory.

 There were three main road trips we took, two of which I’ll highlight here.
-The third, Cap de Formentor, is technically in the North and will be saved for another post.
+The third, Cap de Formentor, is technically in the North and you can read about it here

 Valldemossa to Soller on Ma -10